Colbydude/larabook/readme.md

 **Lesson 26:** Some slight refactoring.
 Allows us to now view the "Browse Users" page and profiles without being logged in.

+**Lesson 27:** Threw in a simple mailer to handle welcome emails on registration.
+However, this won't fire in production at the moment.

 ## Laravel PHP Framework

 [![Build Status](https://travis-ci.org/laravel/framework.svg)](https://travis-ci.org/laravel/framework)